jnixy/website/content/courses/crcj8040/course_schedule.md

 ## Week 2, 8/30: Function of Police

-* Bittner, E. (1980). [*The functions of the police in modern society: A review of background factors, current practices, and possible role models*](https://www.ojp.gov/pdffiles1/Digitization/147822NCJRS.pdf).
-Oelgeschlager, Gunn & Hain.

-  + Chapters 1 & 2
+* Bittner, E. (1974).
+Florence Nightingale in pursuit of Willie Sutton: A theory of the police.
+In H. Jacob (Ed.), *The potential for reform of criminal justice*.
+Sage Publications, Inc.

 * Klockars, C. (1985). [*The idea of police*](https://www.ojp.gov/ncjrs/virtual-library/abstracts/idea-police).
 SAGE Publications, Inc.